arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 | `"Dec"` | `12`         |

-Here how to create `12` parsers in one shot:
+Here is how we could create `12` parsers in one shot:

 ```fsharp
 let months: int Parser list =